RAE Hurricane: Operational history

 Only one Hurricane was built, registered G-EBHS.
-Since the Lympne trials were in October, the Hurricane must have made its first light in the late summer of 1923, probably piloted by Paul Bulman.
+Since the Lympne trials were in October, the Hurricane must have made its first light in the late summer of 1923, probably piloted by George Bulman.
 At the trials, with Bulman at the controls it flew rather tail down, suggesting trim and wing incidence issues had not been sorted.
 Compared with some other competitors it was overweight; like many others it suffered from an unreliable engine.
 Worst, it was slow; it had been entered specifically for the Abdullah speed prize and there had been talk of speeds near 100 mph, but the best it could do was 58.5 mph (94 km/h) before retiring with a broken rocker arm.
 The winner of this £500 prize was the Parnall Pixie II at 76.1 mph.